Darwin's Paradox! for Nintendo Switch 2 ...

 The puzzle design, when the game lets it breathe, is legitimately good.
 Each chapter introduces a fresh mechanic that reshapes how you think about movement.
 One section has you hopping between steam pipes, timing your path to avoid the scalding ones.
 Another requires you to move fast enough that radioactive waste stays on you long enough to keep enemy rats at bay.
 These are the moments where Darwin's Paradox! earns its concept.

 The art direction is the other undeniable win here.
 Every character is expressive in ways that genuinely recall Hollywood animation studios, and the environments are richly detailed.
-According to Nintendo World Report's review, the animation quality is easily the highlight of the entire experience.
+The animation quality stands out as the game's most consistent strength, with character movement and environmental detail that feel closer to a theatrical production than typical indie fare.
 The soundtrack, by contrast, lands flat, feeling like a generic approximation of a blockbuster film score rather than something with its own identity.

 Where stealth takes over and things fall apart